arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-14.md

 include_in_index: false
 ---
-We will dedicate the next couple of chapters to giving ourselves a pat on the back celebrating the fact that the little `bind` function we have just distilled is our most outstanding invention since chapter 1.
+We will dedicate the next couple of chapters to giving ourselves a pat on the back to celebrate this little `bind` function, and how it is our most outstanding invention since chapter 1.
 Here's the plan:

 - We will see how monads entail and incorporate functors and applicative functors, and how `bind` can be used to reimplement `map` and `<*>`.
-Basically, we will discover the `bind` was the missing Swiss Army Knife to implement everything and the kitchen sink.
+Basically, we will find out that `bind` was the missing Swiss Army Knife to implement everything and the kitchen sink.

-- We will see how F#'s Computation Expressions can be used to simplify the syntax of parsers.
-We will discover an interesting imperative style which, under the hood, keeps being perfectly pure functional.
+- Then, we will see how F#'s Computation Expressions can be used to simplify the syntax of parsers.
+We will discover an interesting imperative style that, despite apparences, is perfectly pure functional.

 - Finally, we will revisit the first goal using this new syntactic style.
 Hopefully, at last!, the whole Monadic Parser Combinators